Macroscopic quantum teleportation with ensembles of qubits: Introduction

-In this paper, we introduce two protocols to teleport the spin variables of an unknown state on a qubit ensemble using QND measurements \cite{aristizabal2021quantum,manish2022measurement}, spin projection measurements, and classical communication.
-The protocols that we use are illustrated in Fig. \ref{fig1}.
+In this paper, we introduce two protocols to teleport the spin variables of an unknown state on a qubit ensemble.
+In constructing our protocol, we restrict ourselves to only experimentally viable operations, namely QND measurements \cite{aristizabal2021quantum,manish2022measurement}, spin projection measurements, and classical communications.
+Our protocols are illustrated in Fig. \ref{fig1}.
 As with standard qubit teleportation, Alice is in possession of two ensembles, one containing the original states to be teleported and the other a maximally entangled state that is shared with Bob.
 To generate the maximally entangled state, we use the protocol introduced in our earlier paper Ref. \cite{manish2023maximallyentangled}, where the entangled state between two ensembles can be prepared using only QND measurements and local spin rotations.
 The two variants of the protocols (called I and II), give similar results, but differ in their details and the correction protocol.
 In Protocol I, one QND measurement is performed, followed by local spin measurements on the two ensembles.
 In Protocol II, two QND measurements are made, in the $ z $, then in the $ x $ basis.
 Finally, a spin readout of Bob's ensemble is made, and combined with correction operations based on the measurement outcomes, this completes the teleportation procedure.
 We find that on average, the spin readout gives remarkably {\it perfect} transfer of Alice's original spin variables for a spin coherent state.
+We limit the teleportation to spin variables, as opposed to the full quantum state, due to the restricted operations that are available in the context of qubit ensembles.
+We however note that the task of teleporting spin averages is important in the context of spinor quantum computing \cite{byrnes2012macroscopic,timquantumoptics2020}, where spin coherent states are used to encode qubits.